Skip to main content

 0

-In September 2024, our team arrived for the first time to clear litter from the woodland, install nest boxes and restore the natural order.
+In September 2024, our team arrived for the first time to clear four skips full of rubbish from the woodland, install nest boxes and restore the natural order.
 In October, our hardworking team came back shovels in hand, to plant the 3 acres of saplings that will one day provide wildlife with an essential habitat.

 Words by Danny Yeoman